ashish-sharma-india/java-docker-buildspec-sample/README.md

    - Finally, allow Build Service (dynamic group with DevOps Resources) to use a PAT secret by writing a policy in the root compartment as: ``` Allow dynamic-group dg-with-devops-resources to manage secret-family in tenancy```

 ### Setup your Build Pipeline
-Create a new Build Pipeline to build, test and deliver artifacts from a recent commit.
+Create a new Build Pipeline to build, test and deliver artifacts from your GitHub Repository.

 ### Managed Build stage
 In your Build Pipeline, first add a Managed Build stage